bergsans/archaize-js/text/1_question_and_method.md

 #### Limitations

-A transpiler consists of many parts (more on this later).
-I have limited myself to working with the Abstract Syntax Tree.
+A transpiler consists of many parts (more on this later), and I have limited myself to working with the Abstract Syntax Tree using the Esprima library.

 ## Project Scope (features)